Bears 3-Round 2025 NFL Draft according to PFF mock draft simulator

 Here is a complete list of Chicago's picks before we dive into any analysis.

-Bears fans might be surprised to see Burden III as the team's first selection.
+Bears fans might be surprised to see Burden as the team's first selection.

-In this simulation, the Saints pick up tackle Will Campbell from LSU with the ninth overall pick.
+In this simulation, the Saints pick up tackle Will Campbell from LSU with the ninth-overall pick.
 If that does not happen, the Bears would have certainly pounced on Campbell.
-But they still get a stud in Burden III.
+But they still get a stud in Burden.

 Jackson could step in opposite of Sweat in Chicago's starting lineup.
 Learning next to Sweat would be an excellent way to start Jackson's NFL career.
 Another great pick.